dojscart/remote-payments-developer-docs/docs-site/api/api-definitions/prose/endpoints/updateSubscription.md

 Updates you subscription details.
-You can change the url or the list of events.
+You can change the URL or the list of events.